-Shri Mangeshi Temple has been dedicated to Bhagwan Mangesh who is also revered as one of the reincarnations of Lord Shiva.
+Shri Mangeshi Temple has been dedicated to Bhagwan Mangesh who is revered as one of the reincarnations of Lord Shiva.
 Legend has it that once Lord Shiva had transformed himself into a tiger to scare his beloved wife Goddess Parvati.
 And when Goddess Parvati saw the Tiger, she was quite scared and went in search of Lord Shiva crying out ‘Trahi Mam Girisha’ which over time diluted down to Manguirisha or Manguesh.

 Since it was transferred to this village, it has gone for renovation work twice.
-First time during the reign of the Marathas and the second time during 1890.
+First time during the reign of the Marathas and the second time in 1890.
 And recently, the last renovation was done in 1973 when specifically a Golden Kalasha was fitted at the top of the temple premise.

-Deepstambha.
+1. Deepstambha.
 Visit the temple and appreciate the amazing seven-storeyed lamp tower The Deepstambha sited in the temple complex is surrounded by the beautiful water body.
 It is believed to be the oldest part of the temple.
 When lighted with diyas, the aura of this spot is a sin to be missed.

-Khandepar Cave Temples.
+2. Khandepar Cave Temples.
 These are located in Ponda Taluk on the banks of Kandepar river.
 It is believed that these caves were built around the 12th century and were discovered in 1970.
 For any history lover, these caves are a very nice option to explore.

-Bondla Wildlife Sanctuary.
+3. Bondla Wildlife Sanctuary.
 Here, the tourists get to explore some of the most unique species of animals at this sanctuary.

-Cansaulim Beach.
+4. Cansaulim Beach.
 This is perhaps one of the most amazing options to go with if you want to chill and unwind.
 It is just the kind of spot where you would love to click some cool pictures and make some unforgettable memories.

-Majorda Beach.
+5. Majorda Beach.
 The overall aura of this beach is quite calm and serene and perhaps this is one factor which makes this beach come across as one of the best sites to spend the quality time with your loved ones.